Kaija and Melija Vijums.

 Kaija (l) and Melija Vijums, graduates of the inaugural class of the Susan S. Morrison School of Nursing BSN program.
 Brandon Woller ’17/University of St. Thomas

-Twin St. Thomas Nursing Graduates to Start Careers at Mayo Clinic
+Twin Nursing Graduates to Start Careers at Mayo Clinic

-The two spoke with WCCO Radio and the St. Paul Pioneer Press about their experience in St. Thomas’ new nursing program and their plans to begin careers at Mayo Clinic.
+The two spoke with WCCO Radio and the St. Paul Pioneer Press about their experience in St. Thomas’ new nursing program and their career plans.
 The sisters reflected on how personal family health experiences inspired them to pursue nursing and highlighted the close-knit support they received through St. Thomas’ small cohort model and clinical training opportunities.

 WCCO radio